Elchonon Wasserman: Death in the Holocaust

-When World War II broke out, Wasserman fled to Vilnius (Vilna).
+When World War II broke out, Reb Wasserman fled to Vilnius (Vilna).
 In 1941, while on a visit to Kaunas (Kovno), he was arrested by Lithuanian Nazi sympathizers with twelve other rabbis.

-Wasserman was taken and murdered by Lithuanian collaborators on the 12th of Tammuz, 1941, in the Seventh Fort of Kaunas Fortress.
-Before he was taken he gave this statement:

-"In Heaven it appears that they deem us to be righteous because our bodies have been chosen to atone for the Jewish people.
+Wasserman was taken and murdered by Lithuanian collaborators on the 11th of Tammuz, 1941, in the Seventh Fort of Kaunas Fortress.
+Before he was taken he gave this statement:"In Heaven it appears that they deem us to be righteous because our bodies have been chosen to atone for the Jewish people.
 Therefore, we must repent now, immediately.
 There is not much time.
 We must keep in mind that we will be better offerings if we repent.
 In this way we will save the lives of our brethren overseas.
 Let no thought enter our minds, God forbid, which is abominable and which renders an offering unfit.
 We are now fulfilling the greatest mitzvah.
 With fire she [Jerusalem] was destroyed and with fire she will be rebuilt.
 The very fire which consumes our bodies will one day rebuild the Jewish people".

 There was no monument, only a marker to the pit where, with others, he was shot.

 Family

 Wasserman had several sons.
 Elazar Simcha (1899-1992), his oldest, served as dean of Yeshiva Beth Yehudah in Detroit in the 1940s, founded Yeshiva Ohr Elchonon (later renamed Yeshiva Ohr Elchonon Chabad/West Coast Talmudical Seminary) in Los Angeles, California, in the 1950s, and later founded Yeshiva Ohr Elchonon in Jerusalem.
 Wasserman's son David survived the Holocaust, remarried and relocated to Brooklyn.
-Wasserman's other son Naftoli was murdered in the Holocaust.
+Rav Wasserman's other son, Naftoli, was murdered in the Holocaust.